chirpstack/chirpstack-gateway-bridge/docs/content/community/contribute.md

     main:
         parent: community
         weight: 2
-description: Information how you can contribute to the LoRa Gateway Bridge component.
+description: Information how you can contribute to the ChirpStack Gateway Bridge component.
 ---

 # Contribute